From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: Details of experiments and data sets

-All experiments employ the Adam optimizer \citep{kingma2015adam} with a learning rate of $0.001$.
-Early stopping is applied based on validation loss with a patience threshold of 5, utilizing a randomly selected subset representing 50\% of the original data set.
-All transformer models use two heads, as increasing the number of heads does not appear to significantly impact performance.
+All experiments {utilize the Keras package in Python, employing} the Adam optimizer \citep{kingma2015adam} with a learning rate of 0.01.
+Early stopping is applied based on validation loss with a patience threshold of 5, utilizing a randomly selected subset representing 50\% of the original data set. {Each transformer layer uses two heads, as we empirically demonstrated that increasing the number of heads does not impact performance in our experiments.
+Each layer consists of the following components (in order): (1) Keras' multi-head causal self-attention block, with key\_dim $=$ value\_dim $=$ embed\_dim$/2$; (2) Skip connection and layer normalization; (3) One hidden layer feed-forward network using the ReLU activation with dimension $= 2 \times$ embed\_dim; and (4) Skip connection and layer normalization.}